MicrosoftDocs/quantum-docs-pr/articles/user-guide/index.md

 Welcome to the Q# User Guide!

-Here we detail the core concepts of the Q# language as well provide all the information you need to start writing your own quantum programs.
+Here we detail the core concepts of the Q# language and all the information you need to write quantum programs.

 ## User Guide Contents